MetricCalc

 Inches to MM

-Useful for hardware, 3D printing, CAD dimensions, and small part measurements.
+Useful for hardware sizes, 3D printing, CAD dimensions, small parts, and precision measurements.

 in